Liftric/s3-apt-repository-plugin/README.md

 - **signingKeyPassphrase**: *(Required)* The passphrase for the PGP private key.
 - **bucketPath**: *(Optional)* The path within the bucket to store the Apt Repository.
 If not specified, the repository is stored at the root of the bucket.
 - **endpoint**: *(Optional)* Custom S3 endpoint.
 Use this to override the default AWS S3 endpoint.
+- **usePathStyle**: *(Optional)* Boolean value indicating whether to use path-style access for S3 bucket operations.
+Default is false.
+Set to true when using S3-compatible storage systems like MinIO, or in specific scenarios with actual S3 where path-style access is required.
 - **override**: *(Optional)* Boolean value indicating whether to override existing version of a Package.
 By default, it is `true`.

 `Release File Attributes` can be override in s3AptRepository or per debPackage